SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

-The next subsections present the design of SymBoltz in more detail, revolving around the three key features in the title.
-Other minor implementation details are given in \cref{sec:implementation}. \textbf{This paper is as of SymBoltz version 0.8.1.
-Please refer to the package documentation for definitive up-to-date information.}
+The next subsections describe SymBoltz' three main features in depth.
+Other implementation details are given in Appendix \ref{sec:implementation}.
+This paper describes SymBoltz version 1.0.0.
+We refer to the package documentation for definitive up-to-date information.